 It is classed as a “sub-shrub,” and produces new growth annually from its woody base where flowers emerge on the new growth.
 For best performance, leave the old growth through the winter and then cut it back early in the springtime.

-To get the most use and the most flowers from this fast-growing plant, you should prune with pruners like these dramatically in the springtime.
+To get the most use and the most flowers from Russian sage little spire, you should prune with pruners like these dramatically in the springtime.
 After the initial surge of growth, prune your plants to a height of ten inches.
 The best time to commence pruning is early in March.
 When new growth emerges following a good pruning, you will see lots of lovely blooms.

-Depending on the cultivar, this plant will grow 2-5 feet high.
+Depending on the cultivar, the perovskia plant will grow 2-5 feet high.
 It tends to spread to a width equal to its height.
-Energetic pruning early in the spring will result in an abundance of blooms for a full fifteen weeks.
+Energetic cutting in early spring will result in an abundance of blooms for a full fifteen weeks.

 Although these plants can be a bit finicky to start, once established they are hardy outdoors all year round even in frigid settings.
 In areas that have mild winters, foliage will persist through the winter months.

 In areas that freeze, stems and foliage will die back in the winter, but new growth will emerge from the roots in the springtime.